charlesfinny7/CharlesFinny/README.md

 necessary features, and ensuring a seamless user experience.
 Phase 3 consist of code of content of the e-commerce application. phase 4 contains the code for other details like cart,placing order,slider,search bar.
+Given codes are html code.
+execute the html code by using the extenstion .html